batradev/yulia-batrakova-mnema/README.md

 **2. Create Server project**.
 Set up the Express server with basic routes.
 Use Node.js with Express for server-side logic and API handling.

 **3. Set Up Database Migrations**.
-Define the database schema using Knex.js to create the necessary tables in MySQL: users, interests, professions, words, mnemonics, images, users_words.
+Define the database schema using Knex.js to create the necessary tables in MySQL: users, interests, professions, words, users_words.

 **4. Seed Database**.
 Populate the MySQL database with sample data (languages, interests, professions) using Knex.js.